Estimation of Cell-to-Cell Variation and State of Health for Battery Modules with Parallel-Connected Cells: BATTERY MODULE DATASET

 \section{BATTERY MODULE DATASET}

 This section describes the experimental module dataset used by this paper to develop and validate the proposed framework in Fig. \ref{fig:Algorithm}.
-The dataset is collected with modules consisting of Sony 18650 VTC6 cells that employ a nickel–cobalt–aluminum oxide (NCA) positive electrode and a graphite-silicon composite negative electrode \cite{Lain}.
+The dataset is collected with modules consisting of Sony 18650 VTC6 cells that employ a lithium nickel-cobalt-aluminum oxide (NCA) positive electrode and a graphite-silicon composite negative electrode \cite{Lain}.
 From now on, these cells are referred to as NCA cells for brevity.
+The dataset is now publicly available, with a detailed description given in \cite{ZhouDatasetDrscriptor} and a download link provided in \cite{ZhouDataset}.